jgooday48/CouncilAppClient/README.md

 # CouncilAppClient
 This repo is the client side of a council app.

+## Features of app
+- Post knowledge and crafts to share with the community
+- Share book reccomendations
+- Sell unwanted items

 ## Usage
 - Make sure the server side is running first.
 If not, see the [server side repo](https://github.com/jgooday48/CouncilAppServer) for instructions to get it set up.